wangsd94/FPP-digital-twin-deep-learning/README.md

 This repository constains deep learning codes and some data sample of the article, "Fringe projection profilometry by conducting deep learning from its digital twin"

-The rendered fringe images and the corresponding depth maps are avaliable upon request from the corresponding author or the leading author (Yi Zheng, yizheng@iastate.edu).
+The rendered fringe images and the corresponding depth maps are avaliable upon request from the corresponding author or the leading author (Yi Zheng, yizheng@iastate.edu, yizheng6838@gmail.com).
+Please mention **your affiliation and your current occupation**.